-She is a founding member, co-maker, co-producer, and performer with HDC Dance Ensemble; a Providence-based performing arts collective, founded by Gisela Creus, Danielle Davidson, and Orlando Hernández.
-Their works incorporate elements of voice, percussion, improvisation, and storytelling through physical theater/dance to create unique interdisciplinary dance experiences, primarily in a blend of tap and experimental contemporary dance theater.
-They have been presented by DanceNOW Boston, The Provincetown Dance Festival, Fresh Dance Fridays, AS220's Modern Movements Festival, Roger Williams University, and Providence College.
-They currently have three duet works and two solos in repertory.
+Collaborations: I am a founding member, co-maker, co-producer, and performer with HDC Dance Ensemble; a Providence-based performing arts collective, founded by Gisela Creus, myself, and Orlando Hernández.
+Our works incorporate elements of voice, percussion, improvisation, and storytelling through physical theater/dance to create unique interdisciplinary dance experiences, primarily in a blend of tap and experimental contemporary dance theater.
+We have been presented by DanceNOW Boston, The Provincetown Dance Festival, Fresh Dance Fridays, AS220's Modern Movements Festival, Roger Williams University, and Providence College.
+We currently have three duet works and two solos in repertory.
 For the fall of 2019 HDC was in residence as guest choreographers at Providence College, setting three new works on the student company and performing HDC repertory in the Fall Dance Concert.
-For the winter/spring season of 2020, HDC will be working on a commission from American Indie Rock Band ARC IRIS.
-HDC will be designing the movement, in collaboration with four local dancers, and performing in iTMRW; an 80-minute dance-theater piece set to a live performance of the futuristic concept album by the Providence art-pop trio.
-HDC will be touring New England in the spring of 2020, but had to postpone our shows due to the Covid-19 pandemic.
+For the winter/spring season of 2020, HDC worked on a commission from American Indie Rock Band ARC IRIS.
+HDC designed the movement, in collaboration with four local dance artists, and performed in iTMRW; a 90-minute dance-theater piece set to a live performance of the futuristic concept album by the Providence art-pop trio.
+HDC began touring New England in the spring of 2020, but had to postpone our shows due to the Covid-19 pandemic.

 Danielle was born in Pembroke, Ontario, Canada, and began her dance training with Sharron Fleet and Jane Wooding at The FleetWood Dancentre in Collingwood, Ontario.
 She left home at age 14 to attend L’École Supérieure de Ballet du Québec, in Montréal, and five years later obtained her DEC in Dance Performance (Classical Ballet - Contemporary) from L’Ecole Supérieure de Ballet du Québec / Cégep du Vieux Montréal.
 Upon graduation, she was invited to join Le Jeune Ballet, where she danced for three years as a soloist, and had the opportunity to tour Europe and North America, performing in new works by Thierry Malandain/Ballet Biarritz, Jean-Grand Maitre/Alberta Ballet, Helène Blackburn/Cas Public and repertory works by George Balanchine, Roland Petit, Jean Louis Morin/Martha Graham Company and Brian Macdonald, among others.